Deep Imputation of Missing Values in Time Series Health Data: A Review with Benchmarking: Methodology

 \subsection{Time series health data sets}

 We use five health data sets to evaluate the state-of-the-art imputation methods for missing values in time series data.
 Table~\ref{tab:dataset-overview} summarizes the time series health data used in this paper.
 The DACMI data set is derived from the MIMIC-III database of electronic health records~\citep{Johnson2016}, and is shared publicly to conduct the DACMI challenge~\citep{Luo2022}.
 The DACMI data set contains 13 blood laboratory test values of 8267 patients admitted to intensive care units (ICUs).
 The data set comes with missing value indices and corresponding ground truths.
 Each patient's lab work is recorded for a specific time point.
-Patients with fewer than ten-time points or follow-up visits are excluded by the DACMI challenge organizers.
+The DACMI challenge organizer has excluded patients with fewer than ten-time points or follow-up visits.
 Some lab values have not been measured at the time of the visit, resulting in some natively missing data in the ground-truth data.
-We exclude those records with natively missing values because our experiments require ground truth for evaluation purposes.
+We exclude those records with natively missing values because our experiments require ground truth for evaluation.

-A health gym project publicly shares the acute hypotension data set for developing machine learning models~\citep{Kuo2021}.
-Patient data are synthetically generated from the MIMIC-III clinical database of ICU patients~\citep{Johnson2016} using generative adversarial neural networks (GANs).
-The data set has 3910 patients measured for 22 variables at one-hour intervals over 48 hours.
-Out of these variables, nine are numeric and used in this study.
-Non-numeric variables are excluded from our experiments on missing value imputation.
-The acute hypotension data set does not contain any native missing values.
+A health gym project publicly shares the acute hypotension and sepsis data sets for developing machine learning models~\citep{Kuo2021}.
+Patient data are synthetically generated from the MIMIC-III clinical database of ICU patients~\citep{Johnson2016} using generative adversarial neural networks (GANs) to the point that a discriminator model cannot differentiate between synthetic and real patient samples.
+A three-stage validation is performed to ensure that the two synthetic data sets (sepsis and acute hypotension) sufficiently mimic real patient data~\citep{Kuo2022}.
+The first stage involves comparing the probability density functions of synthetic and real numeric variables.
+Binary and categorical variables are compared using side-by-side histogram plots.
+The second stage performed several statistical tests, including the two-sample Kolmogorov-Smirnov test, two independent Student's t-tests, Snedecor's F-test, and the three-sigma rule test.
+Using Kendall's rank correlation coefficients, the third stage examines correlations between variables and trends over time.